bywatersolutions/koha-plugin-item-recalls/README.md

 # For Recalls to Happen:
-Item must be checked out
+-Item must be checked out
-Item must be on hold
+-Item must be on hold
-For a patron to place a recall on the hold- they need to be the first person on hold and the hold must be an item level hold.
+-For a patron to place a recall on the hold- they need to be the first person on hold and the hold must be an item level hold.
-Must have a rule allowing item recall
+-Must have a rule allowing item recall

 To configure rules for the ability to recall the holds- Manage Plugins, Configure “Recall Holds Plugin”